LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 A2M   350.147382 280.15882 413.49436 616.65499
 A2ML1  21.073328  24.57603  50.72397  42.51505
 ```
-The bulk RNA-seq data is in a matrix format, with each row corresponding to a particular gene and each column corresponding to a specific sample.
+The bulk RNA-seq data is represented in a matrix format, where each row corresponds to a specific gene and each column corresponds to a particular sample.

 ### 2. Reference scRNA-seq data
 ```r